thedakotes/PWA-APIv2/README.md

 - Visual Studio 2022
 - Docker (https://www.docker.com)
+- Web project from Dakota's repo (https://github.com/thedakotes/PWA-Web)

-This project needs to live (for now) at the same level of the PWA-Web folder, until we figure out if this even works.
+This project needs to live (for now) at the same level of the PWA-Web folder (https://github.com/thedakotes/PWA-Web)

 Docker needs to be running on your desktop prior to running the project.
 Set the startup project to be PWAApi.AppHost and click the 'https' button.